vinaychilukuri/vinaychilukuri.github.io/_cases/1 - sadhguru-app_edited.md

 ![img center](/assets/img/cases/isha-app/playstore-reviews.png)

-This has been one of the most enriching projects that I had worked on, in terms of the impact and contributing my bit to the spiritual community.
+This has been one of the most enriching projects that I had worked on, in terms of impact and contributing my bit to the spiritual community.